khulnasoft-lab/design.khulnasoft.com/contents/components/avatar.md

 ### Content

 - An avatar image is added to a profile, group, or project by a user.
-  - An ellipse avatar for a user has a [Gravatar](https://gravatar.com) fallback of either a configured or randomly generated image.
+  - A circle avatar for a user has a [Gravatar](https://gravatar.com) fallback of either a configured or randomly generated image.
   - A square avatar uses a text fallback (identicon) where the text character is an abbreviation of the object it represents.
-- Text
+- A text label identifies the subject of the avatar.
+- A text sub-label provides content or metadata for the label.

 ### Multiple avatars